newrelic-experimental/newrelic-TSAK/README.md

 * To be a part of telemetry processing pipeline
 * To generate a simulated telemetry data for Monitoring and Observability systems development, testing, training and teaching and POC demonstrations.

 The development of TSAK is ongoing with scheduled monthly releases.
+Please check of ["What's new"](documentation/images/whatsnew.md)

 ## Installation